-Therapeutic gardening programmes vary in scope, setting, purpose and treatment approaches and range from a few plants grown on a windowsill to year-round, full time growing facilities (Haller & Capra, 2016).
-Programmes can be categorised into three types based on their goals:
+Therapeutic gardening programmes vary in scope, setting, purpose and treatment approaches and range from a few plants grown on a windowsill to

 - Vocational gaols seek to engage attendees with gardening as an occupation and thereby to develop vocational related skills (such as time management, responsibility, initiative, task sequencing, working with others, etc) and to provide opportunities for learning new skills and knowledge.
 The purpose of these may be to improve employability or to develop the skills needed to engage with personally meaningful hobbies or andragogical learning.
 In common with occupational therapy, underlying these programmes is the assumption that a pleasant and an appropriate occupation can promote health and well-being as well as enabling integration into mainstream society. - Therapeutic goals focus on recovery from, or reduction of impact of, mental or physical injury or illness including social disadvantage or isolation.
 These are typically based on a medical model and personalised goals and seek to optimise physical and mental health and social integration. - Social or wellness goals look at improving the general health and overall quality of life of the participants particularly in supporting social integration and community involvement through opportunities for social inclusion and development of social skills and connections.